riley-v/4F90-Project/Implementations/CPU-Swamp/README.md

 swamp_list.sort(function(a,b){return (1 - b.duration/(b.end-b.start-b.inactive)) - (1 - a.duration/(a.end-a.start-a.inactive))});
 ```

 The global filter requires a regex to higlight the proper events.
 We create one in this step.
 Basically, we iterate through the sorted list, adding each thread id to the regex until the threads no longer fit within the threshold or the list ends.
+When a thread fits the threshold criteria, we print out its thread id and the percentage that it was swamped.
+This is calculated as 1 - (the thread's total duration on the CPU / (the thread's end time - the thread's start time - the thread's period of inactivity)).
 ```javascript
 //this block creates a global filter print("Creating filter...");